Jorge Polanco Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The Pirates pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates' 4.61 team ERA ranks 22nd across all MLB pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.60).

-- Pirates pitchers combine to rank 11th in baseball in home runs given up (138 total, 1.1 per game).
+- The Pirates surrender the ninth-fewest home runs in baseball (138 total, 1.1 per game).

-- Keller tries for his 10th win when he makes the start for the Pirates, his 26th of the season.
-He is 9-8 with a 4.27 ERA and 161 strikeouts in 149 2/3 innings pitched.
+- Bido gets the start for the Pirates, his ninth of the season.
+He is 2-3 with a 5.05 ERA and 37 strikeouts in 41 2/3 innings pitched.

-- The right-hander's last time out was on Sunday against the Cincinnati Reds, when he threw six innings, surrendering one earned run while giving up five hits.
+- The right-hander last appeared in relief on Monday, when he tossed three innings against the New York Mets, allowing one earned run while giving up two hits.

+- In 12 games this season, the 27-year-old has a 5.05 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .261 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.